sakusanpuwan/restaurant-review-website/goreview_frontend/README.md

 ## Project Overview

 We have built a React application that interacts with a Spring API.
-Main user features of our app:
+The fundamental idea mimics functionality available on TripAdvisor, Deliveroo etc.

-Filter restaurants by cuisine
+### What can I do with this app?

-Select a restaurant to view all reviews and submit a new review Add a new user using the “register” button
+*View all restaurants and filter restaurants by cuisine *Select a restaurant to view all reviews and submit a new review *Add yourself as a new user using the “register” button

 ## Step-By-Step Instructions for Initial Setup